ldynia/workshop-containerized/readme.md

 ```

 ## Program - Part I
-Let me introduce you to our program -we will call it `fsa-analyzer`.
-The program is very simple and works like this.
-The program takes as an input a `*.fsa` file, and returns count of nucleotides. **Note:** The program returns output after 5 seconds -this is an intended behavior.
+Let me introduce you to our program that we'll call `fsa-analyzer`.
+This simple program works like this.
+It takes input a `*.fsa` file, and returns count of nucleotides. **Note:** The program returns output after 5 seconds -this is an intended behavior.

 To see how our program works please execute bellow instructions.